metalevel-tech/exc-php-simple-mvc-v1/README.md

 The branches are named `Stage-X...` and they represent the consequential steps that lead to the final state.
 In the following sections of this read-me are provided the reverences about certain things I've researched while studying this technique.

-## ResourceLoader

-* W3S at GitHub: [Clarify preload with relation to async and defer?](https://github.com/w3c/resource-hints/issues/13)

 ## References

 * howCode at YouTube: [Simple MVC in PHP (1/4) - Routing](https://youtu.be/DpbUqJcch0Y)